 Hiring a licensed plumber is important no matter what’s happening in the world.
 After all, unlicensed home services contractors can make costly mistakes that put your biggest investment—your home—in jeopardy.
 And that’s pretty much the last thing you need right now, isn’t it?

-Yes, unlicensed plumbers typically charge less than a licensed shop, and it’s tempting to save a little money right now.
+Yes, unlicensed plumbers typically charge less than a licensed shop, and it’s tempting to save a little money right now when you hire a plumber.
 Or maybe you have a handyman friend or family member who’s been financially affected by the pandemic, and you want to hire them to help them out.
 That’s kind and gracious of you—but please consider finding another way to lend a hand.
 It’s just not worth the risk.

 Hire a licensed plumber so you can have peace of mind that your job will be done right the first time.